aniruddhballal/VenPay/README.md

 - [ ] TASK 230: Reduce the hover area for each of the inline editing - make it smoother - merge backgorund color of the input with the product card or something
 - [ ] TASK 231: Deploy app
 - [ ] TASK 234: Delete Product Image functionality - right after uploading initially while creating product / while updating/editing the image details
+- [ ] TASK 238: "Back to Dashboard" and "Back to Profile" Buttons exist on opposite sides - confusing. streamline.

 </details>